BBC Cornwall Maddie Baker’s report of our UK grown bamboo research with Trebah Gardens

 In Japan, my two weeks spent with his studio, looked like this:

 Week one we worked on a floral bamboo installation alongside Lake Biwa, in creation of a giant 3.2m ball installation together which I added some flowers onto.
-I did not design this, but created the flowers to suit.
+I did not design this - it was designed by Akito Yamamote - but I created prototype flowers for smaller bamboo ball structures

 Our friendship and ability to work together cemented we are seeking further installation opportunities together to continue learning from each other and spread the joy of sustainable design and combined worlds of bamboo and floral craftsmanship.
 Please watch this space!